mimachniak/sysopslife.pages/_posts/2021-08-24-Intune-Office-documents-template.md

 ## PowerShell scripts data preparation for all actions

-Powershell scripts can be found on my repository under this link: [https://github.com/mimachniak/sysopslife-scripts/tree/master/Intune](https://github.com/mimachniak/sysopslife-scripts/tree/master/Intune)
+Powershell scripts used for this solution can be found on my repository in GitHub under this link: [https://github.com/mimachniak/sysopslife-scripts/tree/master/Intune](https://github.com/mimachniak/sysopslife-scripts/tree/master/Intune)

 ### Script responsible for downloading templates to local environment

+First, we will prepare script that is responsible for downloading Office templates form Storage account to local drive and put those templates in dedicated folder that is also set by this script.
+So as starting point you need to prepare configuration parameters dedicated for your organization or use my.

-**a)** Change parameter date dedicated for your environment, script can be downloaded form GitHub: [Intune-DocumentTemplateStorageAccount.ps1](https://github.com/mimachniak/sysopslife-scripts/blob/master/Intune/Intune-DocumentTemplateStorageAccount.ps1)
+a) Change parameter date dedicated for your environment, script can be downloaded form GitHub: [Intune-DocumentTemplateStorageAccount.ps1](https://github.com/mimachniak/sysopslife-scripts/blob/master/Intune/Intune-DocumentTemplateStorageAccount.ps1)

 Parameters that need to be change for you environment